 Image credits: Houzz

-Floor lamps are ideal for college dorm rooms, reading nooks and study areas because they take up little room but offer an array of illumination options.
-Whether you have kids getting ready for school or you just want to be more productive in your reading and lounging areas, look at these helpful lighting tips.
+Whether you have kids getting ready for school or you just want to be more productive in your reading and lounging areas, floor lamps are a great lighting solution.

 You'll need to decide if it will be used next to a bed, sofa, desk or lounging chair.
 This will help you determine the height that suits your needs.
 Many task floor lamps have adjustable columns to extend and collapse to a wide range of heights.